- Home

 - Talking to kids about cancer

 This section is a starting point for talking to your children if someone they love has cancer that has come back or spread.
-The issues are complex, emotional and personal, so you may find reading parts of this section difficult.
-If you want more information or support, talk to hospital staff or contact these services.
+These issues are complex, emotional and personal, so you may find reading about some parts of this section difficult.
+For more support, reach out to hospital staff or these listed services.

 Learn more about: